New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 This approach helps you scrape all images from website pages that don't show all content initially.
 The key is finding the right balance between waiting for content to load and not making requests too slow.

 Raw extracted URLs often need cleaning before use.
 You might encounter relative URLs, multiple sizes in srcset attributes, or URLs with unnecessary parameters.
-Here’s a Python helper to normalize URLs when you extract images from website sources:
+Here's a Python helper to normalize URLs when you scrape a website for images:

 from urllib.parse import urljoin, urlparse